 We welcome individual, government, corporate and non-government organization support for our work.
 Please contact us at [email protected] or (703) 879-3993 for more information on contributing to the institute.

 The Project 2049 Institute offers internship opportunities for students and recent graduates who are interested in gaining research experience in Asia security issues.
-Intern responsibilities include research assistance, contributing to our blog AsiaEye, event planning and administrative support.
+Intern responsibilities include research assistance, contributing to our blog AsiaEye, event planning, and administrative support.
+The Project 2049 Institute internship is a paid position.

-Qualifications: Desirable qualifications include good research and writing skills as well as an interest in Asia and Asian affairs.
-Bilingual ability in an Asian language is desirable but not required.
+Qualifications: Desirable qualifications include excellent research and writing skills as well as an interest in Asia and Asian affairs.
+Bilingual ability in an Asian language is desirable.

 "The Project 2049 Institute has been a major proponent of Taiwan and an important player in dispelling the abandon Taiwan arguments.
 We appreciate your institute's rejection of such calls and continued support for our cause."